t12ung/developer_docs/Docker-multiple-websites.md

     external:
       name: nginx-proxy
 ```
+Before we can build our docker container for the proxy, we need to create the external network that will be used for the project containers to communicate with the proxy container.
+To do this, run the command `docker network create nginx-proxy`.

 Start up the container with `docker-compose up --build`.
-If everything runs succesfully, we should have our configuration file built automatically in `conf.d` directory.
+If everything runs successfully, we should have our configuration file built automatically in `conf.d` directory.

 ### Website Container Set Up
 I won't provide a full `docker-compose.yml` for the websites, check out other guide for how to run docker containers for websites.
 Instead, I will just emphasize the differences needed to have these containers communicate with the nginx-proxy container.